Biography in literature: Biographical fiction

 Biographical fiction is a type of historical fiction that takes a historical individual and recreates elements of his or her life, while telling a fictional narrative, usually in the genres of film or the novel.
 The relationship between the biographical and the fictional may vary within different pieces of biographical fiction.
 It frequently includes selective information and self-censoring of the past.
 The characters are often real people or based on real people, but the need for "truthful" representation is less strict than in biography.

 The various philosophies behind biographical fiction lead to different types of content.
-Some asserts itself as a factual narrative about the historical individual, like Gore Vidal's Lincoln.
+Some assert themselves as a factual narrative about the historical individual, like Gore Vidal's Lincoln.
 Other biographical fiction creates two parallel strands of narrative, one in the contemporary world and one focusing on the biographical history, such as Malcolm Bradbury's To the Hermitage and Michael Cunningham's The Hours.
 No matter what style of biographical fiction is used, the novelist usually starts the writing process with historical research.